Things Heal; Things Apart Come Together.

 The Chalice travels along the horizon from south-east to south-west from late winter to late spring and is absent from the night sky for the rest of the year.
 It is sometimes referred to as the ‘Double Chalice’ or the ‘Cup of Choices’ as it is an almost symmetrical constellation of six stars.

-The healing cup, or the King's, The Chalice is strongly associated with healing and mending what is broken.
+The healing cup, or the Monarch's, the Chalice is strongly associated with healing and mending what is broken.
 It has a second deeper symbolism to do with symmetry, mirrors, reflections, twins, and things that are apart which were once together.

 Tulpas of the Chalice